codeship/documentation/_general/integrations/codeclimate.md

 ## About Code Climate

-Code Climate is an automated code coverage service.
-Starting with Code Climate and Codeship is fast and easy.
+Code Climate empowers teams to take control of their code quality by incorporating fully-configurable test coverage and maintainability data throughout the development workflow.
+Hook in your code coverage data from test runs on Codeship to see coverage line by line within diffs, and never merge code without sufficient tests again.

 [Their documentation](http://docs.codeclimate.com/article/219-setting-up-test-coverage) does a great job of providing more information, as well as links to:

 - [setup with Codeship Basic](https://docs.codeclimate.com/docs/codeship-ci-test-coverage-example#section-codeship-basic)<br>
 - [setup for Codeship Pro](https://docs.codeclimate.com/docs/codeship-ci-test-coverage-example#section-codeship-pro)